d-luca/scoreboard_server/README.md

 - **Global Hotkeys** - Control everything without focusing the app window
 - **Browser Source Support** - Seamless integration with OBS Studio and streaming software
 - **WebSocket Server** - Real-time updates to all connected clients
+- **Match Recording** - Record every second of your match for later review or video generation
+- **Video Generator** - Create highlight videos from your recorded match data

 ### Customization